jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_alarm_memoryreposessed.md

 ---
-title: VMware - Memory Reposessed alarm
+title: VMware - Memory Repossessed alarm
 tags: [vmware_alarms]
 summary: "When VMware experiences memory pressure, it reclaims memory so that it can be allocated to other virtual machines.
 This has the potential to affect the performance of the virtual machine, depending on how VMware reclaimed the memory."
 sidebar: c_vmware_sidebar